-We’ve already got through the dreadful Monday (we did share some suggestions for making it better), got past Tuesday, over the hump on Wednesday, and began riding it out on Thursday – now it’s Friday.
+We’ve already got through the dreadful Monday, got past Tuesday, over the hump on Wednesday, and began riding it out on Thursday – now it’s Friday.

 - You’re pumped.